Newforma Blog

 Email communication of issues may be the culprit.

-We asked the question “How are model clashes or issues with models typically communicated?”
+We asked, “How are model clashes or issues with models typically communicated?”

 Most of our respondents said that they communicated model issues via email.
 Surprisingly, almost 70% of contractors and 80% of engineers use email to communicate issues.

 Herein lies the problem.
-Email communication is prone to delay.
+Email communication is prone to delay, prolonging the issue tracking process.
 It relies on human interaction for a response.
 It also must be sent to the right person or group at the right time.
 Effective email communication also depends on individual communication styles.
 Responses communicated through email can be misunderstood or unclear to the recipient.

 Advantages to automated clash and issue tracking systems.